bedekelly/minim/README.md

-# Name TBC
+# Minim
-Inspired by the minimalist music of Steve Reich, `<name>` is a playground for making music with loops, samples and powerful included effects.
+Inspired by the minimalist music of Steve Reich, *Minim* is a playground for making music with loops, samples and powerful included effects.

 Features include:
 * Audio loop trimming & real-time speed control